Hermann-SW/square_sum_prod/README.md

     pi@pi400-64:~/square_sum_prod $

+Second example demonstrates quick and dirty Python support, see comments in [Popen.py](Popen.py) for details (I know that dirty remains long after quick is gone).

 Computing unique sum of squares for primes ≡1 (mod 4) took:
 - 0.1s for [198-digit prime](https://primes.utm.edu/curios/page.php?number_id=4082) on Raspberry Pi400 with A72 CPU